We would like to briefly introduce the topic of interoperability in DiGA development with a small example:

 Depending on the intended use and functional scope of a DiGA, it can have interfaces to numerous other systems.
 For example, a DiGA could read in data from Google Fit or Apple Health, transfer data on a clinical picture to the electronic patient record (ePA), or inform a treating doctor about a patient’s treatment progress.
 Not every interface has to be designed to be interoperable (e.g. with other apps).
 There are only legal requirements at three interfaces.
 These are described in more detail in the following chapter.

-Which interfaces must be designed to be interoperable?
+1.1 Which interfaces need to be designed to be interoperable?

-If you consider the core task of a DiGA, which is to optimize the quality of care for patients, it is easy to understand where interoperability is particularly important.
+When you consider the core task of a DiGA, which is to optimize the quality of care for patients, it quickly becomes clear where interoperability is particularly important.
 The DiGAV specifies exactly which interfaces must be designed to be interoperable.
-You can find out more about DiGAV in this article.
 Annex 2 to the DiGAV is particularly important for the implementation of the requirements.

 1. A data export in human-readable, printable format must therefore be made possible.